sophgo/tpu-mlir/docs/quick_start/source_en/07_quantization.rst

    $ run_calibration mlir.file \
        --dataset data_path \
        --input_num 100 \
-       --chip bm1684x \
+       --processor bm1684x \
        --search search_threshold \
        --inference_num 30 \
        -o cali_table

-Notes:1.At this point, it is necessary to select the chip parameter, which corresponds to the chip platform on which the model is intended to be deployed.
+Notes:1.At this point, it is necessary to select the processor parameter, which corresponds to the processor platform on which the model is intended to be deployed.
 The current default is bm1684x.
 2. ``inference_num`` corresponds to the number of inference data required for the ``search_threshold`` process (this data will be extracted from the dataset you provide).
 The larger the ``inference_num``, the more accurate the ``search_threshold`` result, but the longer the quantization time required.
 Here, the default for ``inference_num`` is set to 30, which can be customized according to the actual situation.